F-I-D-O/Manuals/manuals/Windows/Powershell Manual.md

 }
 ```

-Parameters can be typed.
+Parameters can be **typed**.
 Example:
 ```PowerShell
 $myFunction = {
     param([int]$param1, [string]$param2, [switch]$param3)
     # do something
 }
 ```
+The [`switch` type](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-7.5#switch-parameters) is a boolean parameter that does not require a value.
+It is set to `True` if the parameter is present.

-Parameters can be mandatory.
+Parameters can be **mandatory**.
 Example:
 ```PowerShell
 $myFunction = {
     param(